Honda Driver Dead After Minor Accident Prompts Airbag Explosion

 Honda claims that Solis was one of the hundreds of car owners it had attempted to contact about the faulty airbags, but like many other consumers, Solis never received the message.
 Honda planned to reach out to owners and repair the devices before any issues arose.

 At the heart of Soliss accident is Hondas failure to adequately address the potential for serious injury and death that owners of affected models face.
 When a minor accident can set off an explosion that kills a driver, it raises the question, how many other motorists lives are in danger?

 According to the Bloomberg article, roughly 46 million vehicles with unfixed defects were still on the road at the end of 2014.
 Like Solis, these drivers are responsible for looking up the history of their vehicle to see whether a recall is necessary.

 Are you driving one of Hondas recalled vehicles?
-If you were injured or if someone you love was killed because of a defective vehicle product, contact our firm today.
+If you were injured or if someone you love was killed because of a defective vehicle product, contact a Milwaukee personal injury attorney from our law firm today.